simbelmas/dockerfiles/ubuntu/README.md

 #ubuntu minimal

-Provide an upgraded ubuntu image in tag version
+Provide an upgraded ubuntu image in 23.04 version